Instructor: Dr. Jason Pinkney

 (The place for any additions.)

 This is the lab associated with the course PHYS 1051, Planetary Astronomy.
-There is only 1 section, since only astronomy minors need to take this lab.
-You will have an informational meeting with me (the instructor) on the first week where you will be assigned your first lab.
+There is only 1 section, since only astronomy minors and physics majors with astronomy concentration need to take this lab.
+You will have an informational meeting with me (the instructor) on the first or second week where you will be assigned your first lab.

 Labs consist of indoor labs (mostly computer-based) and outdoor labs.
 The outdoor labs require a mostly clear sky and will be postponed in the case of bad weather.
 The indoor labs will primarily be from the Virtual Astronomy Labs software which is loaded on various computers in the Physics Dept and the Observatory.
 We will do the outdoor labs together at the Observatory, while the indoor labs are done independently either at the Observatory, in the Astronomy Lab (SA 108A), or in the Physics Lounge (SA 116).
 We will set aside 2 nights a week for outdoor labs, but we won't go out if cloudy weather is in the forecast.
 Thus, on average, we will end up using 1 (or less) night per week.
 You can walk to the observatory, or arrange with me a ride from the Physics Department.
 Let me know your preference.

 Astronomy labs requiring math at the algebra level.
-These labs will reinforce the material presented in class (PHY 1051), including: the celestial sphere, coordinate systems, motions of the planets, planetary surface features, moons of planets, and small bodies of the solar system.
+These labs will reinforce the material presented in class (PHY 1051), including: the celestial sphere, coordinate systems, motions of the planets, planetary surface features, lunar surface features, moons of planets, and small bodies of the solar system.

 |Tests||Quizzes and telescope proficiency tests may be given.||10%|